MMilton1/Python-Mastery/README.md

-# 🐍 Python Journey 100× — From Beginner to Pro
+# 🐍 Python Journey 100× — A Deep Refresh Into Python

 > A 100-day commitment to mastering Python by building real-world projects, from basics to full-stack apps and data science.